(2026) Feature Film

 Josh Greenberg - Joshua Malekos

 AR is a film that lives between the 1920s and the 1950s, and the grade had to travel through time with it.
-To build that journey, I leaned on digital emulations of period stocks: Kodak Aerocolor for the 1950s sequences, Fuji‑style color for Ireland, and LomoChrome‑inspired looks for the 1920s, all living on top of a Kodak 2383 print‑film backbone for contrast and density.
+To build that journey I researched digital emulations that would help me embody the time period: Kodak Aerocolor for the 1950s sequences, Fuji‑style color for Ireland, and LomoChrome‑inspired looks for the 1920s, and a film print backbone of the Kodak2383.

-The images came from a Sony FX9 and a Blackmagic 6K shooting RAW, which gave me enough latitude to push each era into its own palette without breaking the footage.
-For the 1920s, I wanted the world to feel old, warm, and naturalistic, with yellow and sepia‑leaning tones that suggest early color processes and hand‑tinted photographs.
-The Irish 1920s sequences shifted into a colder register: deep, saturated greens in the landscape and carefully protected, fair skin tones to avoid turning the actors into postcards.
+The images came from a Sony FX9 and a Blackmagic 6K shooting RAW, which gave me enough latitude to push each era into its own palette.
+For the 1920s, we wanted the world to feel old, warm, and naturalistic, with yellow and sepia‑leaning tones that suggest early color processes and all the depth and detail of a modern film.
+The Irish 1920s sequences shifted into a colder register: deep, saturated greens in the landscape and carefully protected fair skin tones.

 By the time we reach the 1950s, the world opens up: more color, more naturalism, a slight polish that hints at mid‑century optimism.
 Here the 2383‑style print curve carries more weight, adding snap to the contrast while keeping highlights creamy and shadows rich.
 The challenge—and the fun—was keeping the film coherent as a whole while letting each period have its own visual identity, so that you can almost feel the decade you’re in before anyone says a word.